mfm22113/portfolio/README.md

 ## C++ programming
 There is a program trying to solve floyd problem by GA (Genetic Algorithm).
 You can run it from .sln file or .vcxproj file.

-## Unity game (WIP)
-There are just some pictures and .cs files of my unity game.
-The game is first person action game, will give you thrill to dodge enemy's attacks in close range.
-You can't run or even walk, you can just dodge in 8 directions.
-Currently it is WIP and I need more time to finish it.